streamye/fractal-doc/index.rst

 Who Deployment Doc Is For
 ---------------------------
-This Doc is for those who wants to start Fractal node for mining, do some tests such as : deploying a smart contract, managing accounts or send transactions .
+This Doc is for those who want to start fractal node for mining, do some tests such as : deploying a smart contract, managing accounts and send transactions.

 How to Use this Doc